pwrstudio/txtblock/whitepaper.md

 1. The sensible, scalable solution.
 Recommended best practice: The catalogue, on the blockchain, contains a reference to the text which is stored off the blockchain, on a [Content-addressed, distributed, peer-to-peer file system.](http://ipfs.io)

-2. The more conceptually and aesthetically pleasing alternative: The text itself is stored directly on the blockchain, embedded within it.
+2. The more conceptually and aesthetically pleasing alternative: The text itself is stored directly on the blockchain.
+Merging the ledger and the book.
 Piggybacking on the piggybank.
-Kept safe as long as there is value stored on the chain.
+The text is kept safe as long as there is value stored on the chain.
 Some would consider this an abuse of the blockchain.
 We disagree.
 Writing to the blockchain is relatively expensive.
 One letter costs 0.00005 US dollar.
-Publishing the text we are reading to you right now would require a one-time payment of about 60 cent – paid to the nodes of the network who perform the labour of writing it to the database. txtblock is meant for very special information that you want to commit to eternity.
-And text is compact compared to other media.
-So the cost, according to current market-prices, is reasonable – and even a desirable feature adding a economic treshhold you have to cross to go from private to public.
+Publishing the text you are reading right now would require a one-time payment of about 60 cent.
+This is too much for most applications – but txtblock is meant for the very special kind of information that you want to commit to eternity.
+Text is compact compared to other media so the cost, according to current market-prices, is reasonable – and even perhaps a desirable feature adding a threshold you have to cross to go from private to public.
 And perhaps the inclusion of potentially valuable textual material will add to the overall value of the chain?

-### Format: limits and æsthetics
+### Format: limits and aesthetics

-txtblock is designed for publication of pure text.
-In this sense, it exists in the lineage of the book.
+txtblock is designed for publishing of pure text.
+In this sense, it exists in the lineage of the typographic book.

 Why not images, video and other richer media?
 There is value in limitations.
 It makes the creative possibilities more apparent.
 To avoid the slippery slope of adding features we propose a strict, minimal framework:

     unicode symbols
     displayed in a monospace font
     laid out in 64 character lines

-In this way, we would get a strict grid where letters line up vertically giving the writer a rudimentary but predictable control of the layout.
-The Block exists somewhere in the intersection between concrete poetry and code.
+In this way, we construct a strict grid where letters line up vertically giving the writer a rudimentary but predictable control of the layout.
+The Block exists at the intersection of concrete poetry and code.
 The interface of txtblock is strictly typographic with all of the design encapsulated in an open-source monospace, fixed-width font.

-Current e-book formats (e.g. ePub) try to adapt the book/publication-concept to things that are not a good fit for it (interactivity, variable content, etc…) making it into a less good version of already existing forms (web-sites, games).
+Current e-book formats (e.g. ePub) try to adapt the book/publication-concept to things that are not a good fit for it (interactivity, variable content) making it into a less good version of already existing forms (web-sites, games, apps).
 Others are simply ways of commodifying information – Apple's iBook, Amazon's Kindle.
 This is worse than pointless...

 We think there is a core of the Book that can serve a purpose today and in the future.
 This is, in contrast to many other forms of communication, as sharply defined units of information that, once published, once bound, are permanently frozen.
 Objects you can point to, discuss and critic.
-This what we call the Block.
+This is what we call the Block.

 ## Conclusion